Overview

 The image illustrates the rationale underlying the PPI-FIT (Pharmacological Protein Inactivation by Folding Intermediate Targeting) paradigm.
 Polypeptides exiting the ribosomal channel start the folding process.
 Folding intermediates transiently appearing along this process could be targeted with small molecules binding to unique pockets on their surface.
 Such a binding event ultimately interferes with the protein folding process, prompting the quality control machinery of the cells to reroute the polypeptide to degradation pathways.
 The technology is currently exploited by Sibylla Biotech (www.sibyllabiotech.it).

-Patch of the Zeprion2023 space mission.
-The experiment aims at performing the crystallization of a protein folding intermediate of the prion protein bound to a ligand on the International Space Station.
-The mission builts on the hypothesis that the absence of convective motion, as obtained in microgravity conditions, could prevent protein aggregation and favor crystallization.
-The experiment is made possible by the collaboration with the Israeli company SpacePharma (https://www.spacepharma.health/) and its Lab-On-A-Chip proprietary system.
+The patch of the Zeprion-2 space mission.
+The experiment aims at performing the crystallization of the prion protein on the International Space Station using a remotely controlled microfluidic device.
+The mission builds on the hypothesis that the absence of convective motion, as obtained in microgravity conditions, could prevent protein aggregation and favor crystallization.
+The experiment is made possible by the collaboration with the company SpacePharma (https://www.spacepharma.health/) and it is supported by the Business in Space Growth Network (BSGN) program of the European Space Agency (ESA, https://bsgn.esa.int/)

 JOIN OUR TEAM!

-If you're a student at the bachelor, master or doctoral level with a strong interest in protein biology and experimental drug discovery, then our group might be the perfect fit for you.
+If you're a student at the bachelor, master or doctoral level, or a researcher at postdoctoral level, and you possess a strong interest in protein biology and experimental drug discovery, then our group might be the perfect fit for you.
 Protein dynamics is a complex process, and tackling it requires a broad range of scientific approaches.
 In our laboratory, you will have the opportunity to work with a team of researchers from highly diverse scientific backgrounds, gaining exposure to fields like computational biophysics, theoretical and synthetic chemistry, biochemistry and cell biology.
 By training with us, you will develop a deep understanding of the molecular mechanisms involved in protein folding and misfolding and have the opportunity to use advanced techniques to probe this process and discover new drugs for neurological disorders.
 By joining us, you will also be part of a vibrant community of scientists who are passionate about their work.
 You'll have the opportunity to participate in regular research meetings, conferences, and seminars, which will help you develop a broad network of colleagues and collaborators.

 Group members